rickbutton/Scheme.NET/README.md

 Some, but not much, care has gone into ensuring compatibility with R5RS, but some things have been intentionally omitted for ease of implementation, and sometimes laziness.

-- The full numeric tower.
-All numbers are arbitrary precision rationals, which also means that everything is automatically exact.
-As such, there is no concept of exact vs inexact.
+- Performant arithmetic.
+All arithmetic/numbers are represented with arbitrary precision rationals, and as such are MUCH slower than IEEE floating point.
 - Most procedures.
 I am slowly implementing more or less everything from R5RS, but most things are not in yet.
 - Vectors.
 (Mostly laziness, this will be implemented soon).